Could a second Trump term spur oil and gas hiring? What a Louisiana recruiter predicts

 That’s according to Dave Mount, president of OneSource Professional Search, a Mandeville-based recruiting firm with a focus on the energy and finance sectors.

-Mount tells Daily Report that Trump’s emphasis on deregulation and increasing domestic energy production could create opportunities for companies and workers alike, as regulatory hurdles introduced under the Biden administration—such as delays in Gulf of Mexico lease sales and stricter EPA policies—are likely to be scaled back under the Trump administration.
+Mount tells Daily Report that Trump’s emphasis on deregulation and increasing domestic energy production could create opportunities for companies and workers alike, as regulatory hurdles introduced under the Biden administration—Gulf of Mexico lease sale delays and stricter EPA policies included—are likely to be scaled back under the Trump administration.

-Deepwater offshore drilling, which Mount describes as one of the least environmentally harmful forms of hydrocarbon production due to its efficiency, could see a particularly robust recovery in the Gulf of Mexico in the years to come.
+Deepwater offshore drilling, which Mount describes as one of the cleanest forms of hydrocarbon production, could see a particularly robust recovery in the Gulf of Mexico in the years to come.

 “For the past four years, it’s been more difficult for oil and gas companies to get wells permitted and drilled, particularly on federal lands,” Mount says.